 The Arabic script is considered an abjad.
 In this category of writing systems, there are almost no symbols or ‘letters’ that represent vowel sounds.
 Rather these are inferred from contexts.
 Pure abjads have no vowel markings at all, but the modern Arabic script has a few, which has led some linguists to categorize it as an ‘impure abjad.’
 This is comparable to the Hebrew script.
 The Arabic script consists of 28 letters and is written from right to left, and from top-to-bottom.
 The Arabic script is also used to represent other languages as well, ranging from Kurdish to Persian and even varieties of Urdu, a language of India.

 The history of Arabic language is a unique one as a language so heavily influenced by its religious contexts.
-In terms of language family, it is considered a Semitic language.
+In terms of a language family, it is considered a Semitic language.
 The Arabic that we hear nowadays stems from Old Arabic, which has its roots in a variety of Semitic languages found in Arabia.
 These spoken varieties include Safaitic and Hismaic as well as Old Hejazi.
 These were varieties that were spoken during the pre-Islamic period, and they were largely spoken languages, as opposed to ones that were also written.
 However, these first languages, along with the influence if Islam, gave birth to Classical Arabic.
 Classical Arabic was a formal variety used as the liturgical language of Islam and its influence on modern varieties of Arabic is still very pronounced, especially in formal writing and in the formation of Modern Standard Arabic (MSA).
 During its time, Classical Arabic was used as a common language of communication throughout the Middle East.

 After Classical Arabic, we can see a split in the evolution of language.
 One aspect of this split has to do with the development of Neo-Arabic, which manifests itself in the regional varieties that have branched off from Classical Arabic.
 Neo-Arabic can be said to include the Maltese language, but also the different varieties of colloquial Arabic that are spoken today ranging from the Western Arabic spoken in Algeria, Maghreb, Morocco and other northern African countries, as well to extending to the Eastern Arabic varieties that are spoken in countries ranging from Egypt, Saudi Arabia, Lebanon, the United Arab Emirates, and Iraq.
 While there may be a Western and Eastern classification, it is important to note that the varieties among the countries can vary vastly as well.

 The other aspect of this split is the development of a Modern Standard Arabic (MSA), which rather than being based on a certain regional variety that has gained some sort of social or political prestige, stems from the Classical Arabic that can be found in the Qu’ran.
-MSA is considered the literary standard across the majority of Arabic speaking countries, and is one of the official languages of the United Nations.
+MSA is considered the literary standard across the majority of Arabic speaking countries and is one of the official languages of the United Nations.
 However, it is quite different from the colloquial varieties of Arabic that is a result of the Neo-Arabic evolution described above.
-Such a situation is an example of the disglossia of the Arabic language.
+Such a situation is an example of the diglossia of the Arabic language.
 At the same time, MSA is a pluricentric language, meaning that how it is read and used can shift depending from which country a speaker stems from.
 This can be somewhat comparable to English, where there is American English, British English, and other varieties, but where there is common ground and socially accepted conventions of correct English usage.

 When talking about Arabic nowadays then, it can refer to a number of varieties.
 First, it can refer to MSA, which is what is usually taught in countries where Arabic is not a major language to Arabic-as-a-second-language learners.
 It can also refer to Classical Arabic, the language of the Qu’ran, especially in those countries where the first language is not Arabic, but where Islam is a prominent religion.
 And of course, it can refer to the varieties of colloquial Arabic that are spoken around the world.
 Perhaps, the last situation can also be compared to Chinese, where there are many colloquial varieties of Chinese that are sometimes mutually intelligible, but at other times may be considered different ‘languages.’